chef/automate/components/docs-chef-io/content/automate/ha_verification_check.md

 If all the above checks passes, you get a report.
 If all the pointers in the report shows pass, it means everything is fine and you can move ahead with the Automate HA deployment.

+## Benefits of Running the verify Command

+### Pre-Deployment

+It is always good to know things early.
+Pre deployment verification will give the potential pointers of failure which may occur at the time of deployment.
+The pre deployment verification will ensure certain checks in the system.
+These checks will ensure that the failure of critical services of the end points of the system are taken care of.
+For example, in case of a certificate check, it will ensure that the validation of the check has already happened before the deployment process.

+### Post-Deployment

+It's always better to know the critical scenarios of a deployment process before running it.
+But in case of a post deployment verification sometimes it can be beneficial as the deployment will help you to identify the proper state of the command.
+You will be able to identify the exact potential of the commands and fix it accordiny

+1. pre-deployment

+- Know things early…potential points of failure, before deploying
+- Before deploying run these verifications checks using verify command, this will ensure that certain checks in the system will happen before the deployment is done.
+These checks will ensure that the failure of critical services of the end points of the system will be taken care of.
+The certificate check will ensure that the validation of the check has already happened before deployment.
+In case of back up config file, the end points of backup will be checks beflore the deployment.
+The failure will not happen.

+1. Running automate ha system

+- Once the systems is deployed, you will be able to idenoyt the state of the command.
+The you will be able to identify the potential of the command.
+- Some checks will not be performed

 ## Reports